 Designing, operating, and rebuilding energy systems are tasks that require balancing environmental impacts, economics, and regulations.
-My centers on using optimization to explore physically realistic systems, while still examining outcomes under a variety of economic and policy scenarios.
-Below is some select recent work.
+My work centers on using optimization to explore physically realistic systems, while still examining outcomes under a variety of economic and policy scenarios.
+Below are some select recent publications.

 Optimal design and operation of integrated solar combined cycles under emissions intensity constraints

 As renewable energy becomes increasingly prevalent, considerations of economically viable integration strategies become more important.
 In this work, we explored the bi-objective optimization of an integrated solar combined cycle (ISCC) system with respect to net present value and carbon emissions intensity under a range of different economic conditions.

 Operational optimization of an integrated solar combined cycle under practical time-dependent constraints